 This pedal has four basic controls: blend, level, tone, and fuzz.
 The blend is pretty basic and just mixes in the dry and wet signal.
 Level sets the output level so that you can get nice smooth fuzz tones at any volume.
 Additionally, it lets you match your dry and wet signals.

 The fuzz control actually impacts how hard you hit your transistors in the circuitry, which directly impacts how hard your fuzz sound is.
 Finally, you have a tone control, which only changes the tone of the fuzz signal.

 – Great organic sound

-The Tech 21 Bass Fuzz Boost was created as a response to bassist who were frustrated with original Boost Fuzz Pedal for guitarists.
-This is the best bass fuzz pedal if you want a two for one pedal that can produce both a solid fuzz tone and a boost feature.
+The Tech 21 Bass Fuzz Boost was created as a response to bassists who were frustrated with the original Boost Fuzz Pedal for guitarists.
+This is the best bass fuzz pedal if you want a two-for-one pedal that can produce both a solid fuzz tone and a boost feature.

 Additionally, it is great for those with both active and passive instruments.
-The boost feature is quite nice is layer on top of the fuzz settings and adds a bit of 3D lift to your fuzz sound.
-Overall, the bass boos fuzz sound is darker than most fuzz pedals and has great low end character.
+The boost feature is quite nice in a layer on top of the fuzz settings and adds a bit of 3D lift to your fuzz sound.
+Overall, the bass boos fuzz sound is darker than most fuzz pedals and has a great low-end character.

 In terms of controls, there are five knobs: level, tone, drive, clean, and boost.
-The level and clean impact the amount of affect and unaffected signal while tone and drive change the fuzz settings.
-Finally, as the name implies, the boost knob gives you up to a 21dB of clean boost.
+The level and cleanness impact the amount of effect and unaffected signal while tone and drive change the fuzz settings.
+Finally, as the name implies, the boost knob gives you up to 21dB of clean boost.

 – Includes a boost knob (21dB)